Cultivated hot list of videos, articles and other great resources that we enjoyed over the month.

 Gadgets: Chili-shaped device tells you just how spicy your food is.
 Christmas Idea?

-While similar technology does already exist that can analyze the capsaicin (chemical responsible for "spicy" sensation) found in food, the current tools are very bulky and really only ideal for lab settings.
+While similar technology does already exist that can analyze the capsaicin (the chemical responsible for "spicy" sensation) found in food, the current tools are very bulky and really only ideal for lab settings.

 It's surprisingly accurate, detecting as low as 0.37 μM of capsaicin in samples.